 This discussion paper is relevant now for the UK and other countries using British Standards for waterproofing underground structures.
 British Standard BS 8102 (1) has been revised and republished.
-Section 9 of the Standard relates to the selection of materials to achieve ‘structurally integral protection’ – that is where the concrete itself is required to give the required degree of resistance to minimize the ingress of water.
+Section 9 of the Standard relates to the selection of materials to achieve ‘structurally integral protection’ – that is where the concrete itself is required to give the required degree of resistance to minimise the ingress of water.

 Clause 188.8.131.52 Concrete containing waterproofing admixtures, states in a commentary:

-“There is a range of products, generally recognized as waterproofing admixtures, which seeks different ways to increase the inherent resistance of concrete to water and water vapour.
+“There is a range of products, generally recognised as waterproofing admixtures, which seeks different ways to increase the inherent resistance of concrete to water and water vapour.
 As the mechanism used by each product to achieve these aims are quite diverse, it is not possible in this British Standard to give specific guidance on their use”

 So it is up to the individual to judge.

 It also advises that waterproofing admixtures are specified in BS EN 934 (2).
 That standard specifies testing to EN 480-1 and EN 480-5.
 However the requirement for ‘capillary absorption’ – the relevant property of those required in the standard in regard to waterproofing – is of the reduction in water absorption by a reference mortar.
-This is not very useful in assessing the likely water penetration performance of a concrete.
+This is not very useful in assessing the likely water penetration performance of concrete.